I found myself a style - Carte blanche to Yann

 I like to be comfortable in my clothes, to have a nice outfit, clothes that I like, but I have never worked on my style.

-I remember my choices at the time.
-I lived in Reims, and everyone from Champagne knows that it can rain at any time!
-As I wasn't the last one hanging out outside, I equipped myself accordingly:
+I have a memory of my choices at the time.
+I lived in Reims, and every Champagne resident knows that it can pour (rain) at any time!
+Since I wasn't the last one to hang around outside, I equipped myself accordingly:

 starter pack 2010s

 From that time on, I loved the “cool” side of the K-Way .
-It has no shape, fits everywhere.
-No matter the season, I didn't go out without my raincoat.
-I put it in a ball on the ground to make a football post, I hid my candy and my first cigarettes there (smoking is bad, I see), it was my essential.
+It has no shape, it can be stored anywhere.
+No matter the season, I didn’t go out without my raincoat.
+I would put it in a ball on the ground to make a football post, I would hide my sweets and my first cigarettes in it (smoking is bad, you see), it was my essential.

 The rest of my starter pack is justified differently: it was fashion.
-I didn't focus on the intrinsic quality of the clothing, but above all on the fact that I went unnoticed in the school courtyard.
+I didn't focus on the intrinsic quality of the clothing, but mainly on the fact that I went unnoticed in the schoolyard.
 For example, I wasn't particularly a fan of Converse (my opinion has since evolved, when I discovered that Converse were century-old sneakers ) but I still pestered my poor mother for this pair.
-Amazing.
+Incredible.

 30s converse ad